containerd/containerd/docs/sandbox-api.md

 - Wait for the streams off the handler goroutine, since containerd opens them only after `PortForward` returns.
-- Return `Unimplemented` if it does not own the workload network. containerd warns and falls back to the host network namespace, so enabling `port_forward_type = "sandbox"` against an older shim keeps working.
+- Return `Unimplemented` if it does not own the workload network. containerd warns and falls back to the host network namespace, which only reaches the workload when the host namespace can, as for a host-network pod.
+Runtimes that own their network should implement this rather than rely on it.

 [`pkg/shim.StreamManager`](../pkg/shim/streaming.go) serves the streaming service on a shim's ttrpc server; its `OpenPortForward` returns the stream pair as one duplex pipe.